qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

   through the whole attribute table of the layer.
 You can limit the search to a particular field using the ``@`` prefix.
 E.g., ``af @name sal`` or ``@name sal`` returns only the features whose "name" attribute contains 'sal'.
-  Text autocompletion is active when writing and suggestion can be applied using :kbd:`Tab` key.
+  Text autocompletion is active when writing and the suggestion can be applied using :kbd:`Tab` key.

-Searching is handled using threads, so that results always become available as quickly as possible, regardless of whether any slow search filters may be installed.
-They also appear as soon as each result is encountered by each filter, which means that e.g. a file search filter will show results one by one as the file tree is scanned.
-This ensures that the UI is always responsive even if a very slow search filter is present (e.g. one which uses an online service).
+Searching is handled using threads, so that results always become available as quickly as possible, even if slow search filters are installed.
+They also appear as soon as they are encountered by a filter, which means that e.g. a file search filter will show results one by one as the file tree is scanned.
+This ensures that the UI is always responsive, even if a very slow search filter is present (e.g. one which uses an online service).

 .. tip:: **Quick access to the locator's configurations**